ouyangqq/model_tactile_pop_response/README.md

 (3) ultils.py ---> this file includes some common functions of reading data and calculate R2 value...

+spikes_Touchsim.m ---> Spking trains shown in top of in each row in Fig. 6 (a).
+The file must be put in 'docs' folder of Touchsim code which can be downloaded from the link: http://bensmaialab.org/code/touchsim/

 Besides all the observed data can be found in data/txtdata